How Therapists Use AI and ChatGPT to Tackle Admin Work

 Mental health professionals can use ChatGPT to schedule appointments, send reminders and confirmations, and even reschedule appointments.

-ChatGPT can be used to automate the intake process by sending new clients intake forms to fill out and submit online.
+Therapists can use ChatGPT to automate the intake process by sending new clients intake forms to fill out and submit online.

 Mental health professionals can use ChatGPT to answer common questions from clients.
 This can include questions about billing, insurance, office hours, and much more.
 In March 2023, OpenAI debuted access to ChatGPT through its API service, letting business customers access the chatbot technology and integrate it with their own software.